wowfrank/wowfrank.github.io/_posts/2023-03-31-advanced-python-tutorial-notes.md

 43. Use one leading underscore only for non-public methods and instance variables.
 44. To avoid name clashes with subclasses, use two leading underscores to invoke Python’s name mangling rules.
 45. Constants are usually defined on a module level and written in all capital letters with underscores separating words.
+46. We can make an instance variable private by adding double underscores (\_\_) before its name
+47. We can make an instance variable protected by adding single underscores (\_) before its name
+48. All objects share class or static variables
+49. All variables which are assigned a value in the class declaration are class variables.
+And variables that are assigned values inside methods are instance variables